nickjenson/nickjenson.com/src/routes/posts/tldr-svelte.md

 Svelte is different than other popular font-end component frameworks because in short, Svelte is **primarily a compiler**.

-The compile step happens when you build your app.
-Whereas it's predecessors, React and Vue do the bulk of their work at runtime.
+The compile step happens when you build your app unlike React or Vue.
 It doesn't use a virtual DOM and instead the DOM is manipulated directly.

 >Instead of using techniques like virtual DOM diffing, Svelte writes code that surgically updates the DOM when the state of your app changes - [svelte.dev](https://svelte.dev)

-Svelte easy to write and understand thanks to it's familiar markup written into `.svelte` files using a superset of HTML.
+Svelte is nice to work with and understand thanks to its familiar markup written into `.svelte` files using a superset of HTML.

 All three sections of the following are optional:
 ```svelte
 <script>
 	// logic goes here